lumeland/blog/posts/vento-2.md

 [initial work of Vrugtehagel](https://github.com/ventojs/vento/pull/131) and some subsequent changes by me.

-Now, Vento is a modern, lean, and powerful template engine that can be used on any JavaScript runtime and embedded on any framework easily.
+Vento is now a modern, lean, and powerful template engine that can be used on any JavaScript runtime and embedded on any framework easily.

 ## Main changes